-1.11.2 Contractor Certificates and Disclosures; Employment of Former Airports Authority Employees
+1.11.2 Contractor Certifications and Disclosures; Employment of Former Airports Authority Employees

-All offerors for Airports Authority contracts shall be required to submit a certificate with the offer that states that, to the best of their knowledge and belief, and with the exception of any information listed in the certificate, they have no information concerning any conduct by an Airports Authority employee or a member of the Board that is or may be in violation of either of the Codes of Ethics.
-The Airports Authority will evaluate the information provided in an offeror certificate and, based on the information, may cancel the solicitation or take any other action it determines to be in the best interests of the Airports Authority, such as the disqualification of the offeror.
-If it is subsequently determined that an offeror to which a contract has been awarded submitted a certificate with false or erroneous information or falsely or negligently certified that it had no information concerning actual or possible violations of the Codes, its contract may be cancelled or rescinded and it may be required to repay the Airports Authority all amounts paid under the contract.
+All offerors for Airports Authority contracts shall be required to submit certain representations and certifications, on a form provided by the Airports Authority, with their proposal that state that, to the best of their knowledge and belief, and with the exception of any information listed in the representations and certifications, they have no information concerning any conduct by an Airports Authority employee or a member of the Board undertaken in connection with or related in any manner to the procurement that is or may be in violation of either of the Codes of Ethics.
+The Airports Authority will evaluate the information provided by the offeror and, based on the information, may cancel the solicitation or take any other action it determines to be in the best interests of the Airports Authority, such as the disqualification of the offeror.
+If it is subsequently determined that an offeror to which a contract has been awarded submitted a certification with false or erroneous information or falsely or negligently certified that it had no information concerning actual or possible violations of the Codes, its contract may be cancelled or rescinded and it may be required to repay the Airports Authority all amounts paid to it under the contract.